 5.7.708 Access denied, traffic not accepted from this IP

-If you must send email from these low reputation IP addresses before you can purchase licenses, contact support to request an exception until you're able to purchase licenses.
+This error can happen when you are trying out a Microsoft 365 trial tenant.
+If you receive this error before you can purchase licenses, contact support to request an exception for the low reputation IP address until you're able to purchase licenses.

 5.7.750 Client blocked from sending from unregistered domain